-How is it March already?
-Here’s the month’s top events in Newcastle, Lake Macquarie & The Hunter especially selected for families.
+Start planning for March 2020.
+Here’s the month’s top events in Newcastle, Lake Macquarie & The Hunter specially selected for families.

 The Newcastle Show

-Why you should go: It’s the Newcastle Show, billed as bigger and better for 2019.
-There’s all your traditional favourites including fireworks, rides, showbags, animal nurseries, rodeo, agricultural displays and competitions.
-Plus kids cooking sessions and a new section Hunter Vibes, where you can sample local wines and nibble on artisanal goods.
+Why you should go: It’s the Newcastle Show, billed as bigger and better for 2020.
+There are all your traditional favourites including fireworks, rides, show bags, animal nurseries, rodeo, agricultural displays and competitions.
+Plus kids cooking sessions and Hunter Vibes, where you can sample local wines and nibble on artisanal goods.

 Why you should go: To enjoy the experience of listening to a concert at Fort Scratchley featuring the Australian Army Band Newcastle.
 The evening finishes with the Tchaikovsky’s 1812 Overture complete with the firing of the Fort Scratchley guns.

 Maitland Taste Festival – CANCELLED DUE TO CORONAVIRUS